 Reflection and Transformation Rules

-One of ELIZA's most sophisticated features was its ability to transform user statements into questions through grammatical reflection.
-The program contained transformation rules that could convert statements like "I am sad" into questions like "Why do you think you are sad?"
-This technique, borrowed from Rogerian therapy, created the impression that ELIZA was actively listening and encouraging deeper reflection.
+One of ELIZA's most sophisticated features, and perhaps the element that most strongly contributed to its psychological effectiveness, was its ability to transform user statements into questions through grammatical reflection.
+The program contained transformation rules that could convert first-person statements into second-person questions, creating the impression of active listening and therapeutic engagement.
+A statement like "I am sad" would become "Why do you think you are sad?" while "I feel nobody understands me" might become "Why do you feel nobody understands you?"

 The DOCTOR Script: Simulating Rogerian Psychotherapy